monkeyscript/website-perf-checklist/README.md

 ```

 Here, the `user-agent: *` means, the rules apply for all web crawlers.
-The `Disallow: /admin` means "Do not scrape the /admin section of the website"
+The `Disallow: /admin` means _Do not scrape the /admin section of the website_.
 The `sitemap:` shows the bot where the sitemap of your website can be found so that the crawler can optimize it's search.

-This is a recommended idea to exclude parts of your website you **Do not want indexed by search engines** in your robots.txt file.
-That could be your admin areas or maybe content marked as *unlisted* which shouldn't pop up in search engines.

-You can read more about robots.txt standards [here](https://developers.google.com/search/reference/robots_txt).

 ### 38. Include sitemap